Trolleybuses in Schaffhausen

-The Schaffhausen trolleybus system (Trolleybussystem Schaffhausen) is part of the public transport network of Schaffhausen, capital city of the canton of Schaffhausen, Switzerland, and the adjacent town of Neuhausen am Rheinfall in the same canton.
-It is also Switzerland's youngest and smallest such system.
-Its route, designated as line 1, connects among others Schaffhausen railway station with the Rhine Falls.
+The Schaffhausen trolleybus system (Trolleybussystem Schaffhausen) was part of the public transport network of Schaffhausen, capital city of the canton of Schaffhausen, Switzerland, and the adjacent town of Neuhausen am Rheinfall in the same canton.
+Operated by Verkehrsbetriebe Schaffhausen (VBSH), it was Switzerland's youngest such system and had been its smallest since 1984.

-Opened in 1966, the system replaced the Schaffhausen tramway network.
-As of 2012, it consists of one cross-city route.
-It is currently operated by Verkehrsbetriebe Schaffhausen (VBSH), and is supplemented by five motor bus routes operated by the same transport company.

-With 3.45 million passengers annually (as of 2011), the trolleybus line is by far the busiest of all the operator's routes.
+Opened in 1966, the trolleybus system replaced the Schaffhausen tramway network, which opened in 1901.
+As of the December 2025 timetable change the trolleybus system was closed, and since then services are operated by battery electric buses, like the other lines of VBSH.
+The system's last operating cross-city route, designated as line 1, connected, among other points, Schaffhausen railway station with the Rhine Falls.
+With 3.45 million passengers annually (as of 2011), line 1 is by far the busiest of all of VBSH's routes.

 History

 Origins and extensions

 The conversion of the Schaffhausen Waldfriedhof–Neuhausen Zentrum tramway to trolleybus operation was the consequence of a popular vote (referendum) held on 13 September 1964.
 The trams providing the service at the time were between 43 and 63 years old, the oldest being from the opening of the tramway in 1901.
 The changeover occurred seamlessly, over the break between 23 and 24 September 1966, with the latter being the first day of trolleybus service.
 However, the trolleybus line that emerged from the tramway line ran initially only as far as Ebnat at the Schaffhausen end, whereas the tramway had continued one stop further, to the Waldfriedhof (forest cemetery) in the St. Niklausen district.
 At first, the trolleybuses operated every ten minutes at normal times, and every five minutes during peak times.
 Ten trolleybuses had been ordered from Berna for the new system, five (Nos.
 201–205) five articulated (Nos.
 101–105) and five two-axle (201–205), but only the articulated units had been delivered in time for the opening, so five two-axle trolleybuses from the Winterthur trolleybus system (Nos.
 20-21, 23–25) were borrowed and used in rush hour service in the first months of the new system.
 They had been on loan since mid-1966 and used for driver training before the system opened.
 Schaffhausen's five two-axle Berna trolleybuses were delivered in early 1967, and the loaned vehicles were returned to Winterthur during 1967.